andangrd/react-native-markdown-package/README.md

 This prop will accept a function.
 This is a callback function for any link inside markdown syntax, so you could costumize the handler for onClick event from the link.

 *NOTE :*
-_Email link (mailto) will only be available to be tested on real device, it won't be able to test on Simulator as discuss in this [StackOverflow](https://stackoverflow.com/questions/44769710/opneurl-react-native-linking-call-mailto)_
+_Email link (mailto) could be tested on real device only, it won't be able to test on Simulator as discuss in this [StackOverflow](https://stackoverflow.com/questions/44769710/opneurl-react-native-linking-call-mailto)_

 ## Thanks To